souravskr/starter-academic/content/home/experience.md

     # date_end: "--"
     description: |2-

-        * Will be involving in developing of AWS cloud infrastructure automation.
+        * Will be involving in the development of AWS cloud infrastructure automation by Terraform.
+        * Will also be developing customized Amazon Machine Images.
+        * Docker containerization.

   - title: Graduate Teaching Assistant
     company: Memorial University of Newfoundland